EinmalmitProfis/Statistical-Tolerance-Analysis-and-Synthesis-with-Python/README.md

 The methodology and case study implemented in this repository build on the research of **Michael S. J. Walter** on statistical tolerance analysis and synthesis.
 The Python implementation provided here grew out of the joint work by **Peter Grohmann** and **Michael S. J. Walter** that is documented in the publication cited above.

-The code base in this repository was then developed further in Python by **Peter Grohmann** together with **Rolands Kalvans**, who co-designed and implemented the NumPy/CuPy backends and the associated optimization workflows.
+The code base in this repository was then developed further in Python by **Peter Grohmann** together with **Rolands Kalvāns**, who co-designed and implemented the NumPy/CuPy backends and the associated optimization workflows.

 ---